 Please see this section of the article for more details on importing data through files.

-Another option available here is the Lyro usage filter; you can decide to show only those Q&As that are currently being used by Lyro or not, or just ignore this usage (which is the default):
+Another option available here is the Used by filter; you can decide to show only those Q&As that are currently being used (or not) by Lyro, by Copilot, by both, or just ignore this usage (which is the default):

 Reviewing Lyro's responses

-You can find your current Lyro conversations in the dedicated Lyro list, available just underneath the Operators list on the left in your Inbox:
+You can find your current Lyro conversations in the dedicated Lyro list, available just underneath the Agents list on the left in your Inbox:

 Inside a conversation, whenever Lyro responds according to its knowledge, you can use the Review sources button: